MS Australia

 MS Australia encourages a national collaborative effort into MS research.
-The organization seeks to empower researchers to make discoveries not possible when working alone by inviting individual research teams to apply for support while also supporting major platform' projects.
+The organisation seeks to enable researchers to make discoveries not possible when working alone by inviting individual research teams to apply for support while also supporting major platform' projects.
 There are numerous instances of MS Australia providing research grants to individual researchers or research teams.

-David Hurley, Governor-General of Australia, is the current patron of MS Australia.

 Founding

 MS Australia was first established as the Australian MS Society in 1956, with the first general meeting held in February 1957.
-Nine years earlier, American Sylvia Lawry founded the USA’s National Multiple Sclerosis Society in New York in 1947, co-founding the Multiple Sclerosis International Federation the same year.
+Nine years earlier, in 1947, American Sylvia Lawry founded the National Multiple Sclerosis Society in New York, and co-founded the Multiple Sclerosis International Federation the same year.
 Soon after followed the establishment of the Multiple Sclerosis Society of Canada in 1948 and the Multiple Sclerosis Society of Great Britain in 1953.
 The Australian MS Society was therefore the fourth society globally to be established for multiple sclerosis support and advocacy.

 Activities

 Research

-MS research seeks to address the treatment and prevention of multiple sclerosis and the management of its many symptoms, as well as trying to find a cure.
-Research into MS encompasses immunology, neurobiology, genetics, and epidemiology, and extends across clinical and allied health disciplines.

 In 2004, MS Australia established a subsidiary research branch called MS Research Australia.
-In June 2020, MS Research Australia was integrated into MS Australia as a fully integrated organization under one CEO and Board.
+In June 2020, MS Research Australia was integrated into MS Australia as a fully integrated organisation under one CEO and Board.

-MS Australia states that the organization's medium to long term strategy focuses on funding research to better understand the biological basis of MS to prevent the disease from being triggered and causing further damage.
+MS Australia states that the organisation's medium to long term strategy focuses on funding research to better understand the biological basis of MS to prevent the disease from being triggered and causing further damage.
 Simultaneously, this research investigates how existing damage can be repaired to reverse disability.

 MS Australia’s short-term strategy focuses on clinical research to measure the benefits of seeking alternative ways to manage MS symptoms.
 The Australian MS Longitudinal Study (AMSLS) measures the physical, social and economic impact of MS on Australians for advocacy and service development purposes.

 MS Australia currently approaches these strategies through several branches: